 Note: Heart murmurs are frequently found among pregnant women, but how or why pregnancy causes murmurs is unknown.
 Unless a woman has a pre-existing cardiac condition, onset of a murmur is not expected to be a concern.

-Although some cardiac output changes can be reversed as early as two weeks postpartum, most cardiovascular changes reverse by six months after delivery.
+Although some cardiac output changes can be reversed as early as two weeks postpartum, most normal cardiovascular changes reverse by six months after delivery.
 However, not all studies indicate complete reversal by that time.

-According to the American Heart Association (AHA) and American College of Cardiology (ACC), adverse pregnancy outcomes such as hypertensive disorders of pregnancy, preterm delivery, gestational diabetes, small-for-gestational-age delivery, placental abruption, and pregnancy loss increase a woman’s risk of developing cardiovascular disease (CVD) risk factors and of developing subsequent CVD.
+According to the American Heart Association (AHA) and American College of Cardiology (ACC), adverse pregnancy outcomes such as hypertensive disorders of pregnancy, preterm delivery, gestational diabetes, small-for-gestational-age delivery, placental abruption, and pregnancy loss increase a woman’s risk of developing additional cardiovascular disease (CVD) risk factors and of developing subsequent CVD.

 According to AHA, "adopting a heart-healthy diet and increasing physical activity among women with adverse outcomes, starting in the postpartum setting and continuing across the life span, are important lifestyle interventions to decrease CVD risk".
 Breastfeeding may also reduce risk.

 Women need to continue following up with their health care provider well after the initial standard six-week postpartum appointment to potentially prevent future cardiovascular concerns.
+Read more detail in the below section.

 While very uncommon, cardiovascular disease is one of the leading causes of maternal mortality in the United States (U.S.), Canada, United Kingdom (U.K.), Ireland, Australia, New Zealand, and the Netherlands, and these incidents are increasing.